After Effects: Insight into Effects

-The other type of movie is going to be what we call special topics, concepts that apply across multiple effects, tools that may make it easier to use effects, or combinations of effects that are very common.
-We're going to be adding to this series on a regular basis.
-So make sure you check back often to see what effects and what special topics we've added.
-Now you're going to notice that we're going to be using After Effects CS4 for most of these movies.
+The other type of movie is gonna be what we call special topics, concepts that apply across multiple effects.
+Tools that may make it easier to use effects, or combinations of effects that are very common.
+We're gonna be adding to this series on a regular basis, so make sure you check back often to see what effects and what special topics we've added.
+Now, you're gonna notice that we're gonna be using After Effects CS4, for most of these movies.
 However, most of these effects have been around for years.
-So chances are virtually all of these movies are going to apply to you almost regardless of what version of After Effects you're using.
+So chances are, virtually all of these movies are gonna apply to you almost regardless what version of After Effects you're using.

-If an effect is very new, we'll mention it so you know that you may or may not have it.
-If you can't find an effect, there is a chance that Adobe has moved it from one category to another in-between versions.
-So just search for it in the Effects & Presets panel and you'll probably find it.
-Now in this series we'll also be discussing the Cycore "CC" effects, which have come bundled for free with the most recent versions of After Effects.
-If you can't find it, there is a chance that you might be running a trial version, which does not include any third party plug-ins or content, or on earlier versions of After Effects, the CC effects had a separate installer.
+If an effect is very new, we'll mention it, so you know that you may or may not have it.
+If you can't find an effect, there's a chance that Adobe's moved it from one category to another in between versions.
+So just search for it, in the Effect and Presets panel, and you'll probably find it.
+Now, in this series, we'll also be discussing the Cycore "CC" effects, which have come bundled for free with most recent versions of After Effects.
+If you can't find it, there's a chance that you might be running a trial version, which does not include any third-party plugins or content, or, on earlier versions of After Effects, the "CC" effects had a separate installer.

 So check your installation disk, it might be there.
 Anyway, we hope that this series gives you better insight on how to use Effects, and by the end of it, you should be able to really apply them to your specific jobs.
 After all, the default settings are rarely the best.
 So experiment, learn, and most of all, have fun.
 So, let's get started!

 Shooting a Photo Essay: Telling a Family Story56,104 Views